MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Monitoring-Microsoft-Dynamics-NAV-Server-Events-with-PowerShell.md

 For more information about installing and getting started with Windows PowerShell, see [Getting Started with Windows PowerShell](http://go.microsoft.com/fwlink/?LinkID=254637).

-## To usse the Get-WinEvent Cmdlet to view events
+## To use the Get-WinEvent Cmdlet to view events

 1. If you want to view events in a **Debug** log, ensure that the log is enabled.
 The **Admin** and **Operational** logs are enabled by default.